What is RMIS? Everything to Know About a Risk Management Information System

 1. Work with Accurate and Centralized Information

-Submitting incidents and claims in print is a recipe for errors and inaccurate data — when it comes to risk management, accuracy is essential.
-An RMIS enables you to digitally submit incidents and claims from anywhere, whether you’re on-site or remote.
+Submitting incidents and claims in print is a recipe for errors and inaccurate data.
+When it comes to risk management, accuracy is essential.
+A RMIS enables you to digitally submit incidents and claims from anywhere, whether you’re on-site or remote.
 With an easy-to-use solution that guides users through the steps to submit a claim, you can route each issue to the right team or individual.

-Additionally, this solution enables you to store documents in a centralized, single location for better visibility and accessibility: Gone are the days of hunting down a document to complete a simple task.
+Additionally, this solution enables you to store documents in a centralized, single location for better visibility and accessibility, and avoids long periods hunting down a document to complete a simple task.

 2. Maintain Compliance